DevShasa/react_weather_app/README.md

 ## Directory structure
 ![homepage](directory.png)

 components is where the reusable ui goes, features are for major sections of the webpage, reusable functional code that is not jsx goes into utils.
-I decided to go with plain css for styling as it is simple and effective
+I decided to go with plain css for styling as it is simple and effective.

 ## Tests
 to run the unit tests, type `npm run test`